Targeted therapies for breast cancer

 Side-effects depend on the drugs being used and vary from person to person.
-Common side-effects include flu-like symptoms such as a headache, high temperature (fever) and chills, or feeling sick.
-You may also get diarrhoea.
+Side-effects include:

 Your doctor and nurse will explain your treatment in more detail and tell you about any likely side-effects.
 Tell your doctor or nurse if you don’t feel well or if any symptoms are troubling you.

-For more information on targeted therapies and their side-effects, call our Cancer Nurseline on 1800 200 700 or visit a Daffodil Centre.
+For more information on targeted therapies and their side-effects, call our Support Line on 1800 200 700 or visit a Daffodil Centre.
 Read more about coping with side-effects.

 For more information